With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Kellogg Creek is a mental health clinic in Clackamas County, Oregon, located at 4199 Se King Road, 97222 zip code.
-Kellogg Creek offers residential treatment.
-Kellogg Creek provides activity therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Kellogg Creek is a mental health treatment center in Clackamas County, OR, located at 4199 Se King Road, 97222 zip code area.
+Kellogg Creek provides residential treatment.
+Kellogg Creek offers individual psychotherapy, group therapy and activity therapy to young adults, seniors 65 or older and adults.
 Kellogg Creek also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Some other services provided by Kellogg Creek include psychosocial rehabilitation services, court-ordered outpatient treatment and supported employment.
+Additional services at Kellogg Creek consist of court-ordered outpatient treatment, case management and supported employment.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.